 - 12.3.1 The FW contractor shall collect the orthorectified data at the end of every campaign from the MS administrations (and/or their contractors) on behalf of the JRC and provide them to the JRC.
 Since the JRC automatically harvests the source data, and also any orthocorrected data delivered directly from the image provider, only imagery delivered with the profile F1.
-HHR has to be returned by the MS. The deadline for this data collection is at the end of the control campaign year (i.e. 31st December of each year for CwRS). - 12.3.2 Reference is made to the VHR specifications for the CAP checks [7], chapter 12, paragraphs 12.3.2-7 - 12.3.3 From 2019 image acquisition campaign onwards orthoimage data shall be made available to the FW contractor by the MS administrations (or their contractors) through AirCAP [15], the dedicated web portal developed by the FW contractor.
-It supports the management of the remaining 2018, 2019 OIR, and will support the management of the next campaigns. - 12.3.4 The solution has been proposed and developed by the FW contractor following the recommendations of the JRC.
-It is out of the scope of G4CAP, but Figure 3 below which reuses the Figure 1 (see paragraph 3.2.2) highlighting the scope of AirCAP.
+HHR has to be returned by the MS. The deadline for this data collection is at the end of the control campaign year (i.e. 31st December of each year for CwRS). - 12.3.2 Reference is made to the VHR specifications for the CAP checks [7, chapter 12, paragraphs 12.3.2-7] - 12.3.3 HHR orthoimage data shall be made available to the FW contractor by the MS administrations (or their contractors) through AirCAP [15], the dedicated web portal developed by the FW contractor.
+AirCAP supports the management of the OIRs and a dedicated team of the HHR image provider (FW Contractor) is in charge of its maintenance and support. - 12.3.4 The AirCAP solution has been developed by the FW contractor following the recommendations of the JRC.
+It is out of the scope of GCAP, but Figure 3 below which re-uses the Figure 1 (see paragraph 3.2.2) highlighting the scope of AirCAP.